 In a small bowl, add 1/4 cup warm water and yeast.
 Stir until the yeast is dissolved and set aside.
-In small saucepan, bring 3/4 cup water to a boil.
-In large bowl, pour in boiling water.
+In a small saucepan, bring 3/4 cup water to a boil.
+In a large bowl, pour in boiling water.
 Add butter, cornmeal, molasses, sugar, and salt.
-Mix until the butter is complete melted.
+Mix until the butter is completely melted.
 Allow to cool until warm.
 Mix in yeast solution.
 Begin mixing in flour, one cup at a time, until the dough is too thick to mix.
 Turn out on floured board and knead the dough, adding flour as necessary, until the dough is smooth, not sticky.

 Put the dough in a buttered bowl and turn it so that the top side of the dough is buttered.
 Cover and let rise until double in size, about an hour.
 Punch down dough.
 Turn out on floured board and knead dough for about 3 minutes.
 Roll dough into a large rectangle and roll it up to form a bread loaf.
 Pinch seams and tuck under ends.
 Preheat oven 375 degrees F. Butter one bread pan.
 Sprinkle a thin layer of cornmeal on the pan and place loaf in pan.
 Cover and let rise until double in size or for about 30 minutes.

 To make the bread top shiny, beat 1 egg white in a dish.
 Brush egg white onto top of bread.
 Using a sharp knife, make two or three slashes across the top of the loaf to prevent the crust from cracking.
-Bake bread at 375 degrees F for about 45 minutes or until the bread is a lovely dark brown.
+Bake bread at 375 F for about 45 minutes or until the bread is a lovely dark brown.
 Remove bread from pan and let cool on a rack.

 - To prevent the molasses from sticking to your measuring spoon, coat the spoon in a tiny amount of cooking oil.